Algeria–China relations: Economy

 The importance of China's economic engagement with the North African region – and specifically with Algeria – could hardly be understated.
 Some researchers have described China as taking a "hegemonic role" in the region, and others have criticised China for pursuing "self-serving" economic policy of indiscriminate resource extraction.
 China has transitioned from being an external, often passive supporter of anti-colonisation movements into the preeminent economic partner of several African countries.
 Algeria is the North African country with closest economic ties with China, and on an African scale, ranks third behind South Africa and the Democratic Republic of Congo.
 Notably, China has achieved this influential role not through military campaigns or colonisation but through infrastructure and economic development projects.

 Development projects

 From 2000 to 2011, there were approximately 9 Chinese official development finance projects identified in Algeria.
 These projects range from an offer of a preferential loan of about US$48 million in 2004, to the construction of an Opera House at a total cost of 300 million yuan in 2010.

-At the 2018 Beijing Summit of the Forum on China-Africa Cooperation (FOCAC), Chinese Communist Party leader Xi Jinping announced US$60 billion in aid, investment and loans for Africa in the next three years.
-This is one of a series of substantial moves from Beijing to compound its investment Africa; Chinese loans to Africa have increased from $1 billion in 2000–2002 to $52 billion in 2015–2017.
-China's involvement in Algeria specifically has also mirrored this trend.
 Between 2001 and 2016, China has transformed from barely registering in Algeria's foreign trade to overtaking France as Algeria's number one source of imports.

 In 2018, China donated US$28.8 million to Algeria as part of an agreement to improve Algerian-Chinese economic and technical cooperation.

+On August 22, 2023, China and Algeria bolster cooperation in security, defense, and the economy, emphasizing counter-terrorism, regional stability, and joint initiatives in sectors like aerospace and energy.

+In August 2023, Algeria and China agreed to build 6,000 km of railway lines in Algeria.